wahyu-pranata/to-do-list/README.md

-HI, this is my simple Javascript DOM project.
-To Do List check this project in here => [click me!](https://wahyu-pranata.github.io/to-do-list/main/)
+HI, this is my simple Javascript DOM project, To Do List\
+Check this project in here => [click me!](https://wahyu-pranata.github.io/to-do-list/main/)

 Tools and language used:
 * HTML